coleifer/peewee/docs/peewee/postgres.rst

        query.close()

 .. warning::
-   Server-side cursors live only within a transaction.
-If you are using psycopg2 (not psycopg3), cursors are declared ``WITH HOLD`` and must be fully exhausted or explicitly closed to release server resources.
+   Server-side cursors are declared ``WITH HOLD`` and must be fully exhausted or explicitly closed to release server resources.

 .. function:: ServerSide(select_query, array_size=None)